mahdi-zarbi/mahdi-zarbi/README.md

 ### 🐣 Learning Journey

 - ☕ Brewing Java skills one exception at a time
-- 🐍 Soon diving into Python with curiosity
+- 🐍 Exploring Python for fun, automation and scripting
-- ⚙️ Previously explored C – got battle scars and bragging rights!
+- ⚙️ Tinkered with C in uni – survived and thrived!

 ---